 6. Aspectek Bug Zapper Mosquito Traps For Indoor Usages

-This is one of the proven and trusted insect trap which performs as expected.
+This is one of the proven and trusted insect traps that performs as expected.
 It’s not perfect but provides some comfort from the insects.
 This trap has two UV light tubes and a high voltage grid surrounded by a protective net.
 It’s very simple to install and maintain.
 Dead insects are collected on the removable plastic plate at the bottom and it’s easy to clean afterward.
 You can hang it from the wall with the built-in chain or put it on a hard surface.

 - Low energy consumption (20 watt).